-In addition to the above-mentioned symptoms, high cortisol levels – that is, high stress levels, can affect the healing of wounds and the incorporation of nutrients into the bones.
+In addition to the above-mentioned symptoms, high cortisol levels – that is, high stress levels, can affect the healing of wounds and how nutrients are absorbed by bones.
 This increases the risk of developing osteoporosis (bone loss), which may result in bone pain and fractures.
-Several studies also found a correlation between elevated cortisol levels and depression.
+Several studies also found a correlation between high cortisol levels and depression.
 Increased cortisol secretion leads to less fat burned – in order words, weight gain.
 Moreover, people with high cortisol levels may experience skin changes, high blood pressure and high blood sugar values.

 Can stress cause stomach pain?